 A fundamental premise of the Zero Suicide approach is that safer suicide care begins from the moment the patient calls the organization for an appointment or is admitted for treatment.
 For example, suicide risk immediately becomes a primary focus of assessment in a behavioral health or primary care setting if a patient indicates that he or she is currently having suicidal thoughts, has had suicidal thoughts in the past, or has made prior attempts.

 Another fundamental premise is that all staff members have a crucial role in preventing suicide.
-At every encounter with a patient who is at risk of suicide, suicide risk should be assessed.
-This attention to suicidal patients by all staff members, clinical and non-clinical, requires a fundamental shift in what a health or behavioral health organization sees as its role.
+Suicide risk should be assessed collaboratively, compassionately, and frequently with patients who are at risk of suicide.
+The frequency of assessment may depend on a number of factors specific to your organization and patient populations, however, all providers should be aware and prepared to collaborate with the patient around their suicide risk.
+This attention to individuals at risk for suicide by all staff members, clinical and non-clinical, requires a fundamental shift in what a health or behavioral health organization sees as its role.

 - Builds hope for recovery